-Species evenness has been relatively stable since 2007.
 Species evenness was significantly higher in Site 233.1-L (along the left bank in Reach 4 along the Revelstoke Golf Course) than in neighbouring sites, in part due to lower Mountain Whitefish densities in this site relative to other sites.
 During the fall season, Mountain Whitefish generally prefer areas with shallow water depths and cobble/boulder substrate (Golder 2012).
 Site 233.1-L is characterized by steep banks, deep water, and large (i.e., rip-rap) substrate.